kfirbreger/Kfir-Breger-Blog/src/opposite-directions.md

 Title:Opposite directions
 Date: 2009-08-28 08:54:47
-Tags: justice scalia, law, stupid, thoughts, thoughts
+Tags: justice scalia, law, stupid, thoughts

 You probably heard about justice Scalia of the American supreme court saying executing an innocent man is not unlawful because he was found guilty in a